 When was the last time you gave your trainers a good clean?

 We know that finding the best way to clean your favourite trainers can be a real task.
-So, we’ve put together a few simple and inexpensive cleaning tips that will leave your trainers looking and smelling great!
+So, we asked some of our experienced housekeepers in Highgate as well as one of our best cleaners in Waterloo to put together a few simple and inexpensive cleaning tips that will leave your trainers looking and smelling great!

 Using the washing machine